kyverno/backstage-policy-reporter-plugin/README.md

 +    kyverno.io/kind: Deployment,Pod                 # Specify the kind(s) of the Kubernetes resource(s)
 +    kyverno.io/resource-name: policy-reporter       # Specify the name of the resource
 ```

-## Publishing New Versions of a Package

-### Step 1: Update the package.json version

-First, you need to update the `version` field in the `package.json` file of the package you want to update.

-### Step 2: Run Yarn Install

-Before creating a pull request, always run `yarn install` to ensure all dependencies are correctly installed and up-to-date.

-### Step 3: Include the updated yarn.lock in the pull request

-When creating a pull request, make sure to include the updated `yarn.lock` file.
-This file ensures that the exact same dependency tree is installed across all environments.

-### Step 4: Merge the branch with main

-After updating the `package.json` version, merge your branch with the `main` branch.
-The GitHub Actions workflow will automatically check if there's a new version and publish it.